microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

 To make this option compatible with [Hugging Face's Optimum](https://github.com/huggingface/optimum), you will need to create `config.json` and `generation_config.json` for your model and store them in the same directory as your ONNX models.
 For example, you can find those JSON files for LLaMA-2 7B on Hugging Face [here](https://huggingface.co/meta-llama/Llama-2-7b-hf).

-You will also need to install [the branch for this Optimum PR](https://github.com/huggingface/optimum/pull/1257) instead of Optimum from source or a stable version of Optimum.
+As indicated in `requirements.txt`, you will also need to install Optimum from source.
 Once installed, you will need to modify `ORTModelForCausalLM.forward` in `optimum/optimum/onnxruntime/modeling_decoder.py` as follows:

 ```
 # Before